Bazrahimi/readme-generator/README.md

 ## Contributing
-This project has been developed by .
+This project has been developed by Baz Rahimi.

 **We welcome contributions from the community!** If you would like to contribute to this project, please follow these guidelines: